 Needless to say, it is a very mountainous day again, but the scenery so impressive that we hardly noticed.
 We encountered many swimming spots along the way and day passes quickly.
 Turkey is easily one of the most interesting countries one can wish to visit not only for its food or the friendliness of the people or even the magical Mediterranean coast but for its history.
 From the ancient runes of Gφbekli Tepe dating back to 91308800 BC to the massive heads of Gods, at Nemrut Dağ, dating back to 6934 BC.

 A day in Olympus revealed ancient Lycian ruins and a lovely beach.

 9 September - Olympus

-Spent a relaxing day in Olympus, lying on the beach or on pillows on the timber deck at the campsite.
-We also walked up to mountain the see the natural gas burning through the rocks, apparently it has been burning for many thousands of years.
+We spent the day relaxing in Olympus, lying on the beach or on pillows on the timber deck at the campsite.
+A short walk up the mountain brought us to flames that mysteriously burn from the side of a mountain (natural gas) and which has apparently been burning for many thousands of years.

 11 - 12 September - Antalya Side 74 km